Orders, decorations, and medals of Kenya: Awards

-Recipients
+Notable recipients

-Chief of the Order of the Golden Heart
+Chief of the Order of the Golden Heart (C.G.H)

 The President of Kenya holds the position of Chief of the Order of the Golden Heart of Kenya.
-The incumbent is William Ruto.
+The incumbent is William Samoei Ruto.

-The Chief of the Order of the Golden Heart of Kenya is the highest honour in Kenya, and as of 2009 the award has been bestowed on 198 people since Kenyan independence.
-Recipients of this award include Yoweri Museveni the President of Uganda, Aga Khan IV and Syedna Mufaddal Saifuddin, 53rd Dai al-Mutlaq of the Dawoodi Bohra community.
+The Chief of the Order of the Golden Heart of Kenya is the highest honour in Kenya, and as of 2009 the award has been bestowed on 16 people since Kenyan independence.
+Recipients of this award include Yoweri Museveni the President of Uganda, Reimond Kipkesio and Syedna Mufaddal Saifuddin, 53rd Dai al-Mutlaq of the Dawoodi Bohra community., former prime minister of Kenya Raila Amollo Odinga.